We recommend an accredited homeschool program!

 Recommendations For Online Homeschooling.

-An accredited homeschool program has several benefits.
+Accredited homeschool programs have several benefits.
 The first benefit is so you know the school or homeschool program has been thoroughly audited to surpass minimum requirements as a school or program.
 Accreditation requires a curriculum audit to check for educational standards, plus how the curriculum reviews past concepts and prepares for future concepts.
 Many parents do not have the time to check for these hidden curriculum essentials year after year.
 Accredited schools or programs must submit any changes to the accrediting organization for evaluation before implementation.

 Homeschool programs with more than one accreditation have an added value.
 Some homeschooling options have an accreditation from an organization recognized by a state’s Dept. of Education, plus an additional accreditation that may also evaluate a particular emphasis such as Christian education.
 One accreditation may be similar to what public schools use.
 A second accreditation may evaluate additional Christian or private school values the first accrediting organization does not evaluate.